Viral Infections in the Mouth (Symptoms with Pictures)

 Shingles rash on roof of the mouth (recurrent varicella-zoster virus infection)

 Varicella-zoster virus (VZV) infections are also common.
-Over 95% of individuals carry the dormant form of VZV.
+Over 95% of people carry the dormant form of VZV.
+In the United States, around 1 in 3 people will develop a recurrent infection (mostly older adults).

 Mouth symptoms of VZV